General Rifle Reloading Tips

 When working up a load for a new firearm or caliber you can often learn more and avoid compounded problems by starting with components that introduce the fewest variables.

-A standard tangent ogive bullet (as opposed to a spire point or VLD) will be easier to seat near the lands in most firearms.
-It is also often easier to maintain low velocity deviation with flat based bullets.
-This is no doubt due to a flat based bullet's greater bore contact surface which helps avoid anomalous secondary pressures.
+A standard tangent ogive bullet (as opposed to a spire point or VLD) may be easier to seat near the lands in most production firearms with long throats.
+It is also often easier to maintain low velocity deviation with flat-based bullets (100 yard benchresters shoot flat based).
+And, a flat-based bullet's greater bore contact surface may help avoid anomalous secondary pressures.
 (See Barrel Harmonic Tech Article)

 Start with a bullet weight the cartridge was originally designed to shoot.
 Light bullets may produce high velocity but often introduce other problems and make "finicky" calibers worse....especially if loaded with powder that is too slow for the bullet weight!